17. October 2020 – 30. May 2021

 Projects: Family audio book, Judith Grümmer (D) | Dear Photograph | Taylor Jones (CA) | Rest in Vinyl / Andvinyly | Dr. Martin Kreuels (D) | Jason Leach (GB) | Memorabilia, Museum for Sepulcral Culture | Stefanie Silber (D)

 When a person dies, the relatives are left in mourning.
 Nothing is as it was, and everything reminds of the loved one.
 In his or her eternal absence, his or her current presence becomes most important.
 Pain and grief become part of the new life, which is now changing, through various strategies or rituals.
 Even simple everyday objects can be helpful in coping with loss.
 A father's pocket-knife, which constantly accompanies the son, a watch, jewellery or selected clothes can provide comfort and preserve the memory of a loved one in a special way.
 Everything is conceivable here.

-We would like to encourage our visitors in during this year's Museums Week to provide such an object, which has given strength, for the exhibition "MEMENTO".
-We would like to present these things together with statements and anecdotes.
-For this purpose we would like to conduct short video interviews during week 36, for which interested parties are very welcome to contact us in advance.
+We encouraged our visitors in during this year's Museums Week to provide such an object, which has given strength, for the exhibition MEMENTO – The Force Field of Memories.
+We present these things together with their stories told by their owners and caught on video.

 Arbeitsgemeinschaft Friedhof und Denkmal e.V.